This post will be helpful if you’re looking to:

 Enters Looker studio

 Looker Studio helps you visualize your marketing data and create dashboards.
-You can connect your Google Analytics property and Search console property as a data source in Looker Data Studio to create reports that matter.
+You can connect your Google Analytics and Search console property as a data source in Looker Data Studio to create reports that matter.

 There are two alternatives to this approach: